 The immediate and long term outcomes are much better for the recipient with the live donation.
 The cadaver organ wait list becomes shorter and the donor feels emotionally satisfied and gratified by donation especially if the outcome is successful.

 Live donation involves psychological stress to the donor and his family and inconvenience (time involved and absence from work) and risk of evaluation.
 There may be postoperative surgical site pain and abdominal discomfort and occasionally wound infection or pneumonia.

-The donor should be free from long standing ailments that can affect kidneys in the course of the illness (diabetes mellitus, hypertension etc.) and should have two healthy normal functioning kidneys.
-They should not have infection with blood borne viruses (Hepatitis B, Hepatitis C and Human Immunodeficiency Virus infection) and they should be psychologically stable to make a decision on kidney donation without coercion.
+The donor should be free from long-standing ailments that can affect kidneys in the course of the illness (diabetes mellitus, hypertension etc.) and should have two healthy normal functioning kidneys.
+They should not have an infection with blood-borne viruses (Hepatitis B, Hepatitis C, and Human Immunodeficiency Virus infection) and they should be psychologically stable to make a decision on kidney donation without coercion.